15 Simple Ways to Transition Your Home Decor from Summer to Fall

 Flea markets and antique malls are great places to find old amber bottles. Â But if you want some right away, these are some great vintage-inspired options:

-- This cute little amber vase already has pretty flower stems with it and it’s only $5.99!
+- This gorgeous amber vase already has pretty foliage stems with it and it’s a great price too!

-- This vase comes in 3 sizes and is an excellent price point! Â Get one of each size to make a really pretty vignette!
+- This vase comes in 3 sizes and is an excellent price point! Â Combine the set with each size to make a really pretty vignette!

 - This pack of six amber bottles are perfect for a tablescape!